jorgefandinno/eclingo-benchmark-docker/eclingo-docker/README.md

             for adding ezsmt-z3:
                 "ezsmt-z3": "ezsmt -V 0 -s z3"
             If not used in this mapping, solver command will be the same as the solver name provided.

     - answer_line_indices: line number of the answer set in the output

     - delimiters: what characters separate the atoms in the answer set (not required if whitespace)

     - answer_line_prefixes: what word precedes the answer set in the output

-    - relative_indices: Find line index of answer set with relative index of another word
+    - relative_indices: Find line index of answer set with relative index of another word For example: for adding relative index for ezsmt-z3:
+                "ezsmt-z3": ("SAT", 1)
+            This tells the script to look for "SAT" keyword and add 1 to its index for answer line index.

+- If adding a new solver that requires a custom parser, add custom parsing function in custom_operations.py For example:
+        To add custom operation for clingo-dl solver, define a custom function "clingo_dl_operations" with operations required for clingo-dl answer set parsing, and add it to the custom_operations dictionary.
+            "clingo-dl": clingo_dl_operations

-- If there are any errors while comparing the output, please look at the results files and make necessary changes in the "parameters.py" file as required.
+- If there are any errors while comparing the output, please look at the results files and make necessary changes in the "parameters.py" file as required by the solver outputs.
     For example: updating solver command, updating answer line index, updating relative index, etc.
 ```

 ### Create/Update setup.sh.